 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS UNDER SECTION 186

 During the year under review your Company has not given any loan or guarantee which iscovered under the provisions of Section 186 of the Companies Act 2013.
-However detailsof investment made during the year are given under notes to the Financial Statements.
+However detailsof investments made during the year are given under notes to the financial statements.

 RELATED PARTY TRANSACTIONS

-Suitable disclosure as required by the Accounting Standards (AS18) has been made in thenotes to the Financial Statements.
-The policy on Related Party Transactions as approved bythe Board is uploaded on the Companys website.
+Suitable disclosures as required by the Indian Accounting Standards have been made inthe notes to the financial statements.
+The policy on related party transactions asapproved by the Board is uploaded on the Company's website.

 PARTICULARS OF EMPLOYEES

-Your Company has in place a formal policy for prevention of sexual harassment of itswomen employees in line with "The Sexual Harassment of Women at Workplace(Prevention Prohibition and Redressal) Act 2013".
+Your Company has in place a formal policy for prevention of sexual harassment of itsemployees at workplace and the Company has complied with provisions relating to theconstitution of Internal Committee under the Sexual Harassment of Women at Workplace(Prevention Prohibition and Redressal) Act 2013.